This comedy duo just got its 3rd stooge…

 I look forward to what you will write!

 That concludes this series about PI Square points.
 I'm all out of bad ideas and even worse jokes (just kidding about the former).
-If you love the smell of facepalm in the morning, you can check out my table of contents and read some of my other, more normal posts.
+If cringe isn't your jam, you can check out my table of contents and read some of my other, more normal posts.
 Hopefully, this series has inspired you to contribute to the PI community and have some fun while doing it (if you weren't contributing or having fun already).